-The falling Aussie dollar has hit travellers to New York hard.
+The falling Aussie dollar has hit travellers to New York City hard.

-It’s even trickier to balance the holiday books if you want to enjoy a few of the finer things in life during your visit to the Big Apple.
+It’s even trickier to balance the holiday books if you want to enjoy a few of the finer things in life during your visit.
 Well, don’t despair.
 Here are some great ways to save on luxury travel to New York.

 If you want to be a little closer to the action you’ll find lots of great boutique hotel options around NoHo, the East Village, Greenwich Village, even Hell’s kitchen (note: there’s no subway here).
 Check out New York Boutique Hotels for ideas.